renesas/auto-example-table/readme.md

 # auto-example-table

-This repository contains a [pre-commit][precommit] hook for aggregating a list of software examples and automatically updating
+This repository contains a [pre-commit][precommit] hook for aggregating a list of software examples and automatically updating a generated table.

 [precommit]: https://pre-commit.com